heb12/heb12mobile/README.md

 # Supported Devices
 Any Android device running Android 6.0 and later should be able to run Heb12 Mobile stably.
 Older versions may work, but are buggy.

-# Bug Reporting
-You can report bugs in the issues directory.
-If that's not your thing, you can also put something in the Heb12 subreddit (r/heb12)

 # Translate
 Heb12 currently has English and German translations, but feel free to help out!
 The translations folder is here: https://github.com/heb12/heb12-mobile/tree/master/app/src/main/assets/languages